-It’s a Milanese tradition to sip on a good table wine, in a company, and with some snacks.
-The first “trani”, that is, osterias, which in the late19th century in our city were places of rest with “no frills”, where people were playing cards and drinking wine.
+Talking about the tradition of drinking in Milan, there is nothing more autochthonous than sitting at the table of a wine bar with a drink, in a good company and with some appetizers for an aperitif.
+The first “trani”, that is, osterias, which in the late 19th century in our city were places of rest with “no frills”, where people were playing cards and drinking wine.
 The latter, very strong, came mostly from Puglia.
 Hence the name: Trani.
 Today “trani” are replaced by wineries.
 Often they are wine shops with consumption.
 Places where you can relax for an aperitif during the day, for a meeting before dinner or for one more glass at the end of the night.

 We have selected for you the wine-cellars, which, in our opinion, should be tried at least once for their originality and uniqueness.
 Many of these use Coravin™, a technology that allows pouring wine from the bottle without having to remove the cork, penetrating it with a needle to prevent any interaction with air.
 This implies that even very rare and expensive bottles can be tasted by the glass, without the contents of the bottle being subject to oxidization.